skellis46/slipbox/improvisation and the threshold of the self.md

 Katye and I were not practising authentic movement for any particular reason.
 Unlike the various instances or practices of authentic movement described above, the purpose or goal of our dancing was simply for the experience itself.
 It was autotelic.
 We were dancing for its own sake – not wanting anything from it – and it felt this way even as part of a small research activity funded as pump-priming for a larger project.
 This autotelic practice, with deep intrinsic enjoyment, is a key characteristic of the dancing that Katye and I practiced for and with each other.
 We were not trying to make or find anything in particular.

-Given these specific aspects of the movement practice, I propose/assume that the closest link between our version of AM and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011 -- think this is a finding??
+Given these specific aspects of the movement practice, my hunch is that the closest link between our version of authentic movement and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011 -- think this is a finding??
 - there is Lutz's work on meditation as attentional expertise

 In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.